White House calls for 'common sense steps' to help Puerto Rico

 Earnest said any legislation should give Congress an oversight role.
 He also repeated the administration's view that reforms to Puerto Rico's Medicaid system should be put in place to help relieve budgetary pressures and again called on lawmakers to make the island's residents eligible for the Earned-Income Tax Credit for low- and moderate-income individuals.

-(Reporting by Julia Edwards; Writing by Timothy Ahmann; Editing by Chris Reese)
+(Reporting by Julia Edwards; Additional reporting by Nick Brown; Writing by Timothy Ahmann; Editing by Chris Reese and Ken Wills)